AWeinb/SimplerLandmassBlueprints/README.md

 # SimplerLandmassBlueprints
 Refactored version of parts of the 4.26 Landmass Blueprint Brushes

+You need:
+- The Unreal Engine 4.26
+- The Landmass Plugin
+- A mouse to move the golden objects around to refresh the landscape.

+## Description
 My initial painpoint was that the usual auto-paint approach for landscapes was not allowing me to use the grass tool because no real paint-layer weights were available.
 At least this